AnkurRathore/vmstat-rs/README.md

 # 🦀 vmstat-rs
+Inspired by Brendan Gregg’s 'Systems Performance', this tool aims to provide a modern, safe, and high-performance alternative to traditional procps tools using Rust.

 A Rust implementation of the classic Linux `vmstat` utility with real-time context switch monitoring and alerting.
 This educational tool demonstrates low-level system programming by manually parsing `/proc` filesystem files without relying on high-level crates like `procfs`.